JulianFrattini/gere-r3a/README.md

 ![Activities in Software Engineering](./supplementary/figures/activities-in-se.png)

 Given a lack of a systematic overview of requirements-affected activities and their attributes, by which they can be measured, we initiate the construction of such a model in our initial study.
+The model has the following four goals:

+1. **Applicability**: The model can represent all requirements-affected activities and attributes in any given SE context.
+2. **Suitability**: The model can be used to evaluate relevant activities by means of their attributes.
+3. **Extensibility**: The model can be extended with new activities or attributes.
+4. **Usability**: The model can be accessed and comprehended by software engineers.

 The first version of the model looks as follows.

 ![Model of requirements-affected activities and their attributes](./3-model-construction/models/png/r3a-v2-minimized.png)

 Find a detailed description of the content of this repository in the [description of the artifact](#description-of-the-artifact), including where to find which file.
 The [system requirements](#system-requirements) and [installation instructions](#installation-instructions) provide guidance for using the content of this repository.
 And view the [steps to replicate](#steps-to-replicate) in order to find quick access guidelines when trying to replicate specific parts of the study.

+To find out how to contribute to the endeavor, check out the [HOWTOCONTRIBUTE.md](HOWTOCONTRIBUTE.md) guidelines.

 ## Description of the Artifact